prisma-capacity/spring-cqs/README.md

 In order to accomplish that, this kind of orchestration is done by an aspect, in order to get this out of that way when following the call stack in your IDE.

-This has pros and cons and migth be a questionale use of aspects, but we decided that this is the best solution for our context.
+This has pros and cons and might be a debatable use of aspects, but we decided that this is the best solution for our context.
 You know, it depends...

 ### Usage